 Minor in Communications and Network Engineering

-If you have an interest in the internet, and specifically, the "internet of things", the design and implementation of computer networks, and in a wide range of communications, the the minor in Communications and Network Engineering may be a route to take within your Computer Engineering degree.
+If you have an interest in the internet, and specifically, the "internet of things", the design and implementation of computer networks, and in a wide range of communications, the the minor in Communications and Network Engineering would be a good choice to complement your Computer Engineering degree.

 The first year of the Bachelor of Engineering with Honours is called the Engineering Intermediate Year.
 For Computer Engineering students, this is made up of: